 I. Student Union

-1. • Dues149.00
+• Dues

 • WUSC

 • Student Centre Fund

 (\$20.00 per semester)40.00

 Total Student Union

 2. Student Health and Dental Insurance

-۷٠ • Canadian Health Insurance (Single)
+۷. • Canadian Health Insurance (Single)

-• Canadian Dental Insurance (Single) 120.00
+• Canadian Dental Insurance (Single)125.00

-• Canadian Health Insurance (Family)342.00
+• Canadian Health Insurance (Family)

 • Canadian Dental Insurance (Family)

 • International Health Insurance (Single)

-• International Dental Insurance (Single) 120.00
+• International Dental Insurance (Single)

-• International Health Insurance (Couple)1,198.00
+• International Health Insurance (Couple)1,108.00

-• International Dental Insurance (Couple)295.00
+• International Dental Insurance (Couple)

-• International Health Insurance (Family) 1,561.00
+• International Health Insurance (Family)

-• International Dental Insurance (Family) 295.00
+(C - • International Dental Insurance (Family) 307.00

-(Se te Item 7 under Regulations Governing Payments and
+ee Item 7 under Regulations Governing Payments and

-funds-Academic Fees-Full-Time)

-3. Athletic and Administration Fee-Full-time
+funds-Academic Fees-Full-Time) Athletic and Administration Fee-Full-time

-J . (see note 1 below)176.00
+3.

+(see Note I below)

+4. Technology Fee-Full-time

-4. Fitness Centre Access (\$32.00 per semester)64.00
+5. Fitness Centre Access (\$33.00 per semester)66.00

-5. Administration Fee - (Part-time)
+6. Administration Fee-(Part-time)

-٠. (see note I below)
+(see Note I below) 6.00

-6. Laboratory Fee (where applicable per course) 15.00
+7. Laboratory Fee (where applicable per course) 15.00

-7. Music Instruction Fee 125.00
+8. Music Instruction Fee

-8. First-year Nursing-Special Charges75.00
+9. First-year Nursing-Special Charges75.00

-9. BEd Program-
+10. BEd Program-

 Professional Fee (payable annually)75.00

-IO.
-Human Resource Management Program
+II.

+Registration Fee (non-refundable)

+12. 1 0

 Registration Fee

-II.

-Registration Fee461.00

-12. Computer Science Co-operative Education
+13.

 Program Registration Fee461.00

-13. Physics Co-operative Program
+14. PhysicsCo-operative Program

 Registration Fee

-14. Challenge Examination100.00
+15.

-15. Evaluation of Special Credits (per request) 100.00
+Evaluation of Special Credits (per request) 100.00

-16. Transcripts
+17. Transcripts

 Registered Mail10.00

-Rush Service15.00
+0 Rush Service

-17. Master of Science, Master of Education, or Doctor of
+18. Master of Science, Master of Education, or Doctor of

 Philosophy Program

-Thesis publication fee
+• Thesis publication fee

 (as determined by Library and Archives Canada)

-• Thesis binding (2 copies)30.00
+• Thesis binding (2 copies)

-18. Application Fee (to be submitted with application)
+19. Application Fee (to be submitted with application)

 (see Note 2 below)

 a.Professional programs

 (BEd, BScN, DVM-Canadian)

-• on each application
+• on each application50.00

 • DVM Foreign

-(applications through VMCAS)50.00 US
+(applications through VMCAS)U S 50.00

 b.
 Professional Graduate programs

 (MEd, MSc, MA, MVSc, MAHSR, PhD)

-• on each application75.00
+• on each application 75.00

 c.
-Other programs-on first application only50.00
+Other programs-on first application only

-19. Reinstatement fee charged to students who are
+20. Reinstatement fee charged to students who are

 deregistered from courses for non-payment

-Full-time students50.00
+Full-time students 50.00

-Part-time students25.00
+Part-time students 25.00

-20. Canadian Nursing Student Association Fee 5.00
+21. Canadian Nursing Student Association Fee

+22. UPEI Nursing Student Association Fee 10.00

-NOTE 1: Administration Fee includes graduation fees, letters of permission, supplemental and special examinations, rereading of examinations, and transcript fees except as specified.
+Note 1: Administration Fee includes graduation fees, letters of permission, supplemental and special examinations, rereading of examinations, and transcript fees except as specified.

-NOTE 2: This application fee is to be paid by all first-time applicants, whether for full-time or part-time studies, including courses taken for audit.
+Note 2: This application fee is to be paid by all first-time applicants, whether for full-time or part-time studies, including courses taken for audit.
 This is also required of all Centennial Scholars who are first-time applicants.
 The application fee is not required of any student who has ever made prior application to take courses at UPEI.

-- A full-time student is one taking 9 or more semester-hours of credit in any one semester. - A foreign student is one who is not a Canadian citizen or a landed immigrant of Canada at the date of registration. - Students in the Veterinary Medicine program must pay the Non-Resident fee unless they are Canadian citizens or landed immigrants of Canada of at least 12 consecutive months' duration during which time they have resided in Canada and have not attended a university or college full-time.
+- \A full-time student is one taking 9 or more semester-hours of credit in any one semester. - \\A foreign student is one who is not a Canadian citizen or a landed immigrant of Canada at the date of registration.

+\\\Students in the Veterinary Medicine program must pay the Non-Resident fee unless they are Canadian citizens or landed immigrants of Canada of at least 12 consecutive months' duration during which time they have resided in Canada and have not attended a university or college full-time.
 Those who qualify for this status after first admission by standing down for a year will be considered for readmission subject to the availability of seats in the year and in the province where they now qualify.
 (See residency guidelines in Admissions Requirements for Veterinary Medicine section.)

-Full-time students requiring health and dental insurance family coverage must make application and pay the required premium at the Student Union Office.
+\\\\Full-time students requiring health and dental insurance family coverage must make application and pay the required premium at the Student Union Office.
 Single students must pay the required premium at the University Accounting Office during registration.
 See Item 7 under Regulations Governing Payments and Refunds-Academic Fees-Full-Time.